OrgVitality’s Data Privacy Framework Policy

 We are aware of the General Data Protection Regulation (GDPR) which regulates the use of personal data of individuals within the EU.
 As we do not sell products or provide services directly to any data subjects in the EU or engage in any monitoring or profiling of individuals, the GDPR does not directly apply to OrgVitality, LLC.
 However, where we have corporate clients based in the EU or with EU based employees, our clients are obliged to seek certain commitments from us.
 We fully expect to provide our clients with all such information, data security guarantees and data assistance as required of ‘data processors’ under GDPR.

-NOTICE: ACTIVITIES COVERED AND DESCRIPTIONS OF PRIVACY SHIELD
+NOTICE: ACTIVITIES COVERED AND DESCRIPTIONS OF DATA PRIVACY FRAMEWORK

 ACCOUNTABILITY FOR ON-WARD TRANSFER